darkDev8/FileSystem/README.md

 # FileSystem

-This library help developers to fetch files and folder information from sysyem and manipulate them.
+This library help developers to fetch files and folder information from sysyem and manipulate them.</br>
 Information can be size,access time,count content,permissions from system.

 --------------
 </br>